The best mobile device management software provides a simple way to manage security across all of your mobile devices.

 What is most striking about Miradore is how the product straddles the gap between free and premium features.
 Upgrading obviously costs, but there is no premium feature that feels as if it should be free.

 Overall, as Mobile Device Management products go, Miradore is up there with the best.
-Offering comprehensive MDM functionality, an easy user interface, and priced lower than any of the competitors we've seen, Miradore even offers a free package.
+Offering comprehensive MDM functionality, an easy user interface, and priced lower than any of the competitors we've seen (at around $3 per device, per month).
+Miradore even offers a free package.

 Supporting both major mobile operating systems, Hexnode has the option of local or remote cloud management, with a UEM upgrade if necessary for static hardware and IoT.